Does Marriage Counseling Work?

 No doubt they would cite a leading code of ethics which states that disclosing one spouse’s secrets to the other spouse without written permission is prohibited.

 Therapists should discuss upfront matters of confidentiality, talk about consequences, and get signed consent forms.
 But many don’t.
-If you were in that situation, would you want your counselor to tell you?
+You, your spouse, and the therapist need to be "on the same page" from the beginning.

 Another problem area again involves values.
 Suppose, for instance, you grew up in a close-knit extended family.
 Your identity derives from that association, and you naturally feel a desire to fulfill your role in the family.
 You take pride in that, and see yourself as a good person because of it.
 But, will your marriage counselor understand all that?